365614269/AlgorithmCoursework/README.md

 # AlgorithmCoursework
 The UCL first year COMP0005 Algorithm Coursework.

-This piece of work was finally awarded 48/100. x(
+This piece of work was finally awarded 48/100.
+My heart feels so cold.... x(

  - Mommy what does hyper mean
  - The teacher says I'll never read